What Affects Electrician Cost in Adelaide

 Exhaust Fan Installation

-Cost: $200-$400 Time: 1-2 hoursIncludes: Fan, wiring, wall/ceiling cutting, weatherproofing
+Time: 1-2 hours typicallyIncludes: Fan, wiring, wall/ceiling cutting, weatherproofing

 Hot Water System Wiring

-Cost: $250-$450 Time: 2-3 hoursIncludes: Isolator switch, wiring, compliance check
+Time: 2-3 hours typicallyIncludes: Isolator switch, wiring, compliance check

 EV Charger Installation

-Cost: $1,500-$2,500 (excluding charger unit) Time: 3-5 hoursIncludes: Dedicated circuit, wiring, testing, compliance certificate
+Time: 3-5 hours typicallyIncludes: Dedicated circuit, wiring, testing, compliance certificate

 Full House Rewire

-- House size (number of rooms)
+- House size (number of rooms and circuits)

-- Single vs. multi-storey
+- Single vs multi-storey

-- Accessibility (wall cavities vs. running cables externally)
+- Accessibility (wall cavities vs running cables externally)

 - Asbestos present